Jestfer/bank-tech-test/README.md

 #### Development:
 1. I started by testing initialize properties for the Account class, making sure the infrastructure was correctly set up.
-Then, I worked on the following features for the Account class, to make sure that a customer can: deposit money and withdraw money.
+Then, I worked on the following features for the Account class to make sure that a customer can: deposit money and withdraw money.
 Always making sure I was doing TDD.

 2. Then, I created a statementPrinter class that takes the history of one account and set it as a property of the new class.
 Finally, its only method is in charge of printing the statement information for the customer.